-At the conclusion of every case that CPS handles, it will label your case in one of the following ways:
+After every case that CPS handles, it will label your case in one of the following ways:

--reason to believe- based on the evidence that CPS has gathered it has determined that abuse or neglect of your child has occurred
+-reason to believe- based on the evidence that CPS has gathered, it has determined that abuse or neglect of your child has occurred

--ruled out- based on the evidence that CPS has gathered it has determined that abuse or neglect of your child has not occurred
+-ruled out- based on the evidence that CPS has gathered, it has determined that abuse or neglect of your child has not occurred

 -unable to determine- based on the evidence that CPS was able to collect, the agency was unable to determine whether or not abuse or neglect occurred

 Safety Planning- CPS may ask you about your willingness to participate in a process wherein a safety plan is created.
 A safety plan will allow your child to remain home with you while their investigation is ongoing.
 All of the terms of the plan must be agreed to by you and CPS.
 You have to follow the plan once it is signed off on.
-If you do not do that there will be consequences- likely one of which will include your child being removed from your home.
+If you do not do that, there will be consequences- likely one of which will include your child being removed from your home.

-If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “16 Steps to Help You Plan & Prepare for Your Texas Divorce”
+If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”

 Other Articles you may be interested in: